Industry News

 • Precise organisation

-According to the Project Management Institute, a project is a series of tasks, activities and structured deliverables, carried out carefully to achieve a specific objective.
+According to the Project Management Institute, a project is a series of structured tasks, activities and deliverables, carefully carried out to achieve a specific objective.

 Why the project approach has become strategic

-Today, teams must manage:
+Today, teams have to manage:

 • High volumes of content